 Some people say you can substitute Worcestershire sauce in place of the Salsa Lizano.
 I think it works… ok?
 But not really great.

 I sometimes use frozen mixed vegetables in place of the canned veggies- just get the ones with the green beans.
-I also often double the quantity of veggies.
+I also often double the number of veggies.

 Related post: Costa Rican Casado